 For the appliance software image there is a SHA256 hash which can be found for each release.
 Beside the hash method for ensuring the authenticity of the software, there is a digital signature as well, using GPG.
-The signature and the hash are checked during the upgrade process to guarantee the integrity of the AppGate SDP downloaded software.
+The signature and the hash are checked during the upgrade process to guarantee the integrity of the Appgate SDP downloaded software.

 When a new release is published, Product Management sends an e-mail out to customers to notify them of the new release and the corresponding release notes, together with highlighted features or critical fixes.
-The update images are also downloadable from the AppGate web site.
+The update images are downloadable from the Appgate web site.

-Software for the clients (Windows, macOS, Ubuntu, Fedora, iOS Mobile and Android Mobile) is also available from the AppGate Common Criteria Supplementary Guidance page [6].
-Note that the mobile and tablet device software would usually be installed via the appropriate vendor application store.
-Software authenticity is protected by mechanisms designed by those vendors.
+Software for the clients (Windows, macOS, Ubuntu, Fedora and Android Mobile) is available from the Appgate Common Criteria Supplementary Guidance web page [6].
+The web page also provides SHA256 hash values and GPG digital signatures for each client installer file.